duttm/Multiscale-Multiresolution-CG-Models-for-Peptoids/Nspe-Npmb-NLys/AA-Model/PARAMCHEM/README.md

 # Why PARAMCHEM?

-PARAMCHEM gives us the closest fit Charmm36(C36) parameters for our P3 molecule.
+PARAMCHEM gives us the closest fit Charmm36(C36) parameters for our peptoid sequence.
 It provides a penalty factor for each parameter (e.g. charge of an atom, force constant of a bonded interaction, etc.) A high penalty factor associated to a parameter would mean that it needs to be refined.

 In our case, majoirty of the high penalty factor parameters (charge of backbone hydrogen, backbone dihedrals, etc.) are specific to the peptoid backbone.
 These